Donate to WaterAid

 "With your help, we hope our Yorkshire community can transform the lives of many families across Ethiopia for the better."

 Since 1981, WaterAid has reached over 24 million people with clean water with the help of organisations like Yorkshire Water.
 Donate now and help us to reach everyone, everywhere by 2030.

-Yorkshire Water is working with WaterAid on a five-year project to support the delivery of clean water and decent toilets to 20 towns in Ethiopia, following a successful first phase that focused on 20 towns.
+Yorkshire Water is working with WaterAid on the second phase of a a project to support the improvement of water and sanitation provision across 42 towns in Ethiopia, following a successful first phase that focused on 20 towns.